 One of your very first steps should be to enjoy being engaged!
 This is one of the most exciting times in your life, and its not going to last long, so enjoy it!
-Most times we are to busy planning or thinking to enjoy the actual moment as it is happening.
-So enjoy!
-Enjoy showing that ring off to everyone and buying all the new little ‘just engaged’ mementoes.
+Time slips away when we are to busy planning or looking ahead so try to stay present in the moment as it is happening.
+Have fun showing your ring off to everyone and revel in the brand new ‘just engaged’ mementos.

-Everyone is going to want to know all the little details of everything so be prepared to have a few answers on hand.
-You don’t have to go into detail and most people just are curious and excited for you, so don’t get frustrated with this part.
+Everyone is going to want to know all the little details from the proposal to your grand wedding plans so be prepared to have a few answers on hand.
+You don’t have to go into detail and most people are just curious and excited for you, so don’t get frustrated with this part.
 Be happy!

 1. Set your Budget

-Sit down and review your finances and decide how much you wish to spend, weddings are important moments, a special day, and a lifetime of memories, however it is one special day and you don’t want to have large debts from the day you get married.
-Look at what you can spend, how much you can both afford, remember you can also save over the months building up to your wedding, so factor this into your budget too.
+Sit down and review your finances and decide how much you wish to spend together, weddings are important moments, a special day, and a lifetime of memories, however it is one special day and you don’t want to have large debts looming over you as you commence married life.
+Look at what you can spend, how much you can both truly afford and how much you could potentially save on the build up to your big day.

-Weddings can cost anywhere from £5,000 to £50,000+, there really is no limit, however the doesn’t mean you shouldn’t set one.
-Once you have decided what you can afford, you can then split it up into different categories of where you will spend it:
+Weddings can cost anywhere from £5,000 to £100,000+, there really is no limit, however this doesn’t mean you shouldn’t set one.
+Once you have decided what you can afford, you can then split the budget up into different categories;

 - Food and drink

-There is no wrong answer when it comes to budgeting a wedding, but it is not one of the most enjoyable parts but it has to be done.
-If you get it done early then you don’t have to worry about it.
-You can focus on all the fun parts, because you will have your binder with each allowance amount and what falls under that category.
+There is no wrong answer when it comes to budgeting a wedding, generally it’s not one of the most enjoyable parts even if you are an accountant but it does have to be done.
+Complete this early on so you don’t have extra worries further down the road and then you can focus on the fun parts.

 2. Decide what’s important to you

-With your budget set, the next thing to consider is what sort of day do you want, and this is everything from the style and theme, type of venue, ideal location, small or large, intimate or epic, this country or abroad.
+Now the real excitement can begin, its time to dream and envisage what sort of day it is that you really want for your wedding.
+You can begin to consider everything from the style and theme, type of venue, ideal location, small or large, intimate or epic, this country or abroad.

 3. Ideas, styles and themes

-Pinterest is great for finding color ideas, if you simply type in a color followed by the word wedding all kinds of ideas will pop up from there.
+Pinterest is great for finding colour ideas, if you simply type in a colour followed by the word wedding all kinds of ideas will pop up from there.
 So make sure you have a few hours because trust me you will get lost in the Pinterest world!